“You cannot teach a man anything, you can only help him find it within himself.”

 Here at Lights Film School, we’re building a tight-knit, global team with a broad range of professional industry experiences to help guide you on your filmmaking journey.

-When he’s not lost in a script or working with Lights, you can find Michael rock climbing, accidentally ordering too many dishes in the local language, or catching a sunset with friends after a day of adventuring.
+When he’s not writing his new feature film or developing Lights Film School, you can find Michael rock climbing, accidentally ordering too many dishes in the local language, or catching a sunset with friends after a day of travel and adventuring.

 Professionally, Lauren has worked in various facets of the entertainment industry, including reality television, network television, public broadcasting, and ultimately talent management, where she acted as executive assistant to the president of Authentic Talent & Literary Management for several years.
 In this range of roles, Lauren has worked with the screenplay in multiple contexts, including providing script coverage for representatives of A-list talent, network executives, and more.
 She also has acted as a judge on several national screenwriting competitions.